Financial-Times/list-notifications-rw/api/api.md

 + Response 400 (application/json)

     The request body did not pass validation.
-This can be caused by malformed json, or uuids, or if the path uuid did not match the body uuid.
+This can be caused by malformed json, invalid uuids, or if the uuid in the url path did not match the uuid present in the List body.

     + Body